techsoft3d/hc-caas-usermanagement/README.md

 ```

-If you use this approach, it is advisable to do additional authentication on the REST api calls to the User Management server, to prevent unauthorized access to the user data and login calls.
+If you use this approach, it is advisable to do additional authentication on the REST api calls to the User Management server to prevent unauthorized access to the user data and login endpoints.

-## Using the User Management node module on a separate server
+## Running CaaS User Management on a separate server
-If you want to use the User Management node module on a separate server, you can do so by simply proxying its REST api calls to this server from your web-server.
-In this scenario you might want to add an extra layer to the User Management server to handle authentication and authorization if desired.
+If you want to use the User Management node module on a separate server from your main application, you can do so by simply proxying its REST api calls (which are all prefixed with `/caas_um_api`)  from your web-server.
+In this scenario you might want to add an extra layer to the server to handle authentication and authorization if desired.

-## Running Caas and Caas User Management from the same project
+## Running CaaS and CaaS User Management from the same project
 You can easily run both CaaS and the CaaS User Management modules together.
 See below for a minimal example that initializes both modules:
 ```